tuskydev/Diddleslip/README.md

 ## I'm a Gamer, Friend, Developer, and Trumpet player!
 - 🔭 I’m currently working on a project called [Eco-Soap Bank][EcoSoap]!
-- 🌱 I’m currently learning more in-depth Python, GraphQL, ApolloClient, and life. 🤣
+- 🌱 I’m striving to learn more in-depth Python, GraphQL, ApolloClient, and life. 🤣
 - 👯 I’m looking to collaborate with other developers!
 - 🥅 2020 Goals: Learning better interview skills, and improving upon my previous projects.
 - ⚡ Fun fact: I love to play the trumpet and saxophone.